PedroCristo/portfolio_project_1/README.md

 ### Navigation Menu

 ![Navigation Menu](./assets/images/readme-images/navigation-menu.jpg)
 - In the top of the website, users can find a fixed navigation menu, fully responsive in all devices.
 In this navigation menu users can navigate to the difference pages in the website!
-They can also see the Travel World logo on the left side.
+They can also see the Travel World logo on the left side. <br>
 [Live Feature Here](https://pedrocristo.github.io/portfolio_project_1/home.html)

 ### Home Page Header